trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/StripInaccessibleRecipes.md

 ### `public static stripInaccessibleFromUntrustedData(String jsonText)`

 Demonstrates how to use stripInaccessible to sanitize untrusted data prior to DML.
 In this case, the code demonstrates how to deserialize a JSON string, and strip fields / objects that the user has no access to.
-This pattern is especially useful for &commat;auraenabled methods!
+This pattern is especially useful for `@auraenabled` methods!

 #### Parameters